hashicorp/vault-plugin-database-redis/README.md

 ## Build

 To compile a development version of this plugin, run `make` or `make dev`.
-This will put the plugin binary in the `bin` and `$GOPATH/bin` folders. `dev` mode will only generate the binary for your platform and is faster:
+This will put the plugin binary in `$HOME/vault-plugins`.

 ```sh
 $ make dev